theodelrieu/playground/docs/docs/codecs/base64url/make_encoder.md

 static base64url::encoder<I, S> make_encoder(I begin, S end);
 ```

-Constructs an `Encoder` from an iterator range.
+Constructs an `Encoder` from an iterator-sentinel pair.

 Calling `make_encoder` is well-formed if: